+Level 1 - observable inputs such as quoted prices (unadjusted) in active liquid markets for identical securities as of the reporting date;

+Level 2 - inputs include quoted prices for similar assets or liabilities in active markets, quoted prices for identical or similar assets or liabilities in inactive markets, inputs other than quoted prices that are observable for the asset or liability, inputs that are derived principally from or corroborated by observable market data by correlation or other means.
+If the asset or liability has a specified (contractual) term, the Level 2 input must be observable for substantially the full term of the asset or liability; and

-- Level 1 observable inputs such as quoted prices (unadjusted) in active liquid markets for identical securities as of the reporting date; - Level 2 other significant directly or indirectly observable inputs, including quoted prices for similar securities, interest rates, prepayment speeds and credit risk; or observable market prices in markets with insufficient volume and/or infrequent transactions; and - Level 3 significant inputs that are generally unobservable inputs for which there is little or no market data available, including our own assumptions in determining fair value.
+Level 3 - significant inputs that are generally unobservable inputs for which there is little or no market data available, including our own assumptions in determining fair value.

 Following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used at December 31, 2017 and 2016.
+There have been no changes in the methodologies used at December 31, 2020 and 2019.

-Common stocks - Valued at the closing price reported on the active market on which the individual securities are traded.
+Common stock - Valued at the closing price reported on the active market on which the individual security is traded.

 Mutual funds - Valued at the daily closing price as reported by the fund.
-Mutual funds held by the Plan are open-end mutual funds that are registered with the SEC.
+Mutual funds held by the Plan are open-end mutual funds that are registered with the Securities Exchange Commission ("SEC").
 These funds are required to publish their daily net asset value ("NAV") and to transact at that price.
 The mutual funds held by the Plan are deemed to be actively traded.

 Common trust fund - The common trust fund is a stable value fund valued at the NAV of units of a bank collective trust that is comprised primarily of fully benefit-responsive investment contracts.
 The NAV, as provided by the trustee, is used as a practical expedient to estimate fair value.
 The NAV is based on the fair value of the underlying investments held by the fund less its liabilities.
 This practical expedient is not used when it is determined to be probable that the fund will sell the investment for an amount different than the reported NAV.
 Participant transactions (purchases and sales) may occur daily.
-Were the Plan to initiate a full redemption of the common trust fund, the investment adviser reserves the right to temporarily delay withdrawal from the trust in order to ensure that securities liquidations will be carried out in an orderly business manner.
+If the Plan were to initiate a full redemption of the common trust fund, the investment adviser reserves the right to temporarily delay withdrawal from the trust in order to ensure that securities liquidations will be carried out in an orderly business manner.

-The following table presents investments measured at fair value, categorized on the basis of the investments' nature and risk, as of December 31, 2017:
+The following table presents investments measured at fair value, categorized on the basis of the investments' nature and risk, as of December 31, 2020:

-Fair Value as of December 31, 2017 Level 1 Level 2 Total Mutual funds \$ 38,771,153 \$ \$ 38,771,153 Common stock of Nautilus, Inc. 944,649 944,649 Total assets in fair value hierarchy 39,715,802 , 39,715,802 Common trust fund measured at net asset value (a) 1,119,291 Total fair value of investments \$ 39,715,802 \$ \$ 40,835,093
+Fair Value as of December 31, 2020) Level 1 Level 2 Total Mutual funds \$ 54,837,894 \$ \$ 54,837,894 Common stock of Nautilus, Inc. 2,438,439 2,438,439 Total assets in fair value hierarchy 57,276,333 57,276,333 Common trust fund measured at net asset value (a) 1,980,036 Total fair value of investments \$ 57,276,333 \$ \$ 59,256,369

-The following table presents investments measured at fair value, categorized on the basis of the investments' nature and risk, as of December 31, 2016:
+The following table presents investments measured at fair value, categorized on the basis of the investments' nature and risk, as of December 31, 2019:

-Fair Value as of December 31, 2016 Level 1 Level 2 Total Mutual funds \$ 23,823,338 \$ \$ 23,823,338 Common stock of Nautilus, Inc. 1,437,287 1,437,287 Total assets in fair value hierarchy 25,260,625 25,260,625 Common trust fund measured at net asset value (a) 988,015 Total fair value of investments \$ 25,260,625 \$ \$ 26,248,640
+Fair Value as of December 31, 2019 Level 1 Level 2 Total Mutual funds \$ 46,527,187 \$ \$ 46,527,187 Common stock of Nautilus, Inc. 282,140 - 282,140 Total assets in fair value hierarchy 46,809,327 46,809,327 Common trust fund measured at net asset value (a) 1,462,660 Total fair value of investments \$ 46,809,327 \$ \$ 48,271,987